dxgerp/strafforts/docs/development-guide.md

 1. Setup Heroku Scheduler

-    In Heroku's Add-ons page, setup the scheduler with `bundle exec rails fetch:latest` command to tell it to fetch the latest data from Strava API periodically.
+    In Heroku's Add-ons page, setup the scheduler with `bundle exec bin/rails fetch:latest` command to tell it to fetch the latest data from Strava API periodically.
     Note that Strava API application has a rate limit of 600 requests every 15 minutes, 30000 daily, please set the scheduler to run on a reasonable interval.